reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

-We can create lambda expressions to implement this interface:
+we create lambda expressions to implement this interface:

 ```java
 ArithmeticOperation add = (a, b) -> a + b;